k-christensen/Quartz/content/Hacks/Episode Notes/Season 4/Hacks_S4E1.md

 ---
 title: Hacks Season 4 Episode 1
-tags: [Hacks, Hacks S4, Deborah, Ava, Marcus, Lipka, meltdown, projecting, survival instincts]
+tags: [Hacks, Hacks S4, Deborah, Ava, Marcus, Lipka, heartless, meltdown, projecting, survival instincts, self deprecation]
 ---
 # What Stuck Out:
 - Ava at the very beginning of the episode talking to Jimmy saying that Deborah is heartless, then Deborah saying during the shoot that Ava broke her heart